NicholasARossi/NicholasARossi.github.io/_posts/2020-09-2-UncertaintyQuantificationandEnsembleLearning.md

 ![/res/blog_18/meal_expenses.png](../res/blog_18/meal_expenses.png)

 The graph to the left shows some raw imagined data relating how wealthy someone is to how much they spent on their last meal (grey dots).
 While there is a clear trend line (turquoise), this fails to capture the uniqueness of the data : that the uncertainly from that trend increases as a function of wealth as well.
-The graph to the right shows the perfect analytical mapping of this data.
+The graph to the right shows the analytical mapping of this data.
 Using the closed form solution to the standard deviation of a uniform distribution (how the data was generated) we see the goal of our uncertainty model - to perfectly capture the uncertainty.

 The important thing is that *uncertainty* is part of this system.
 Its not something we want to filter out, its' something we want to quantify.
 The only question is how do we do it?
 For our first attempt, we will use a collection of linear models, collated into an ensemble.